 Because FutureAdvisor employees are all probably making less than those at equivalent roles at BlackRock, BlackRock needs to give raises to all FutureAdvisor employees.
 With market rate salaries plus a guaranteed 2X return on options since Series B if they stay until full vesting, now that sounds like a better place to work!

-In San Francisco, the median home price is ~$1.18M.
+In San Francisco, the median home price is ~$1.6 million in 2021.
 After the vesting period is over, will the typical 28-35 year old FutureAdvisor employee be able to put down a $220,000 downpayment, and have $50,000 – $110,000 cash buffer left over, assuming home prices stay static over the next several years?
 I use 28 – 35 years old as a benchmark, because that is the age range the typical American buys a home.

 For startup employees, I recommend sticking things out until all your options vest.
 Don't split your Kings when the dealer is showing a 7!
 While you are waiting to be made whole, continue networking so that when it's time to leave, you'll have hopefully found a better opportunity where you can enjoy another great ride.
 Maybe you'll even start something of your own!

 Start Your Own Website, Be Your Own Boss.
 There's nothing better than starting your own website to own your brand online and earn extra income on the side.
 Why should LinkedIn, FB, and Twitter pop up when someone Google's your name?